slobentanzer/snakemake-workshop/docs/source/tutorial/QC.rst

 Merge
 =====
-Now that we have QCed and normalised all the files, we can proceed with combining them to do clustering and create some nice-looking UMAPs.
+Now that we have a rule to QC and normalise the files, we can proceed with combining them to do clustering and create some nice-looking UMAPs.

 As with parameters, a rule can take more than one file as input and output.
 You could write them out one-by-one, however that can be inconvenient when pooling many samples at a time.
 You can simplify this by using the ``expand()`` function as shown in the example below.